Helge Ingstad collision: Investigation

 West Police District investigated the accident.

 During the police investigation, the prosecution gave suspect status to the watch commander on Helge Ingstad, the captain and the pilot on the tanker and the person who was on duty at the traffic center on Fedje.

 As part of the investigation, the police obtained professional assessments from the Norwegian Maritime Directorate, the Accident Investigation Board and the Attorney General.
 The police then sent a proposal for recommendation to the state attorney, who in April 2021 forwarded the case to the Attorney General.

 Prosecution

-In May 2022, the prosecuting authority brought charges against the officer who was the responsible duty manager at Helge Ingstad when the accident occurred.
+In May 2022, the prosecuting authority brought charges against the officer who was the responsible duty manager on Helge Ingstad when the accident occurred.
 He was prosecuted for negligently causing damage at sea under Section 356 of the Penal Code, cf. Section 355 and for neglect of duty under Section 78 of the Military Criminal Code, first paragraph and third paragraph.
 The prosecuting authority also notified the Ministry of Defense that there was considered to be reason to impose corporate punishment on the Armed Forces, with a deadline of 20 May 2022 to comment on the notification.
 For the other suspects, the case was dropped.